To lease or buy a new car? Both have their fair share of strengths — and drawbacks. Here’s how to choose the best way to finance your new vehicle.

 Advantages of buying a car

 - You’ll have less stress when you park in tight spaces.
 In the lease, the agreement typically calls for the car to be returned in the same exact condition.
-But that rarely happens.
-Real-life happens, and over the course of a 3-year lease, a car can get some dings and dents.
+But real-life happens, and over the course of a multi-year lease, a car can get some dings and dents.
 That can be costly when you return the leased car.

 Disadvantages of buying a car

-- You will generally have a longer commitment.
-While you can get a loan for as little as 36 months, the average loan term is 69 months.
-With longer-term auto loans, you can end up underwater, where you owe more than the car is worth.
-Many people also experience life changes in seven years.
-Your car might become obsolete if your life situation changes.
+- It’s a longer commitment.
+The average loan term is 69 months.
+Longer-term auto loans put you at risk of ‘going underwater’, where you owe more than the car is worth (the same thing can happen with mortgages on a house).
+Plus. many people also experience life changes in seven years and our car might become obsolete as your life situation changes.

 - You’re responsible for repair costs.
 Leasing is a short-term commitment and covers the warranty period of a vehicle.
-When you own the car, you’ll experience most of its lifecycle out of the warranty period, and some of the repairs can become expensive.
+When you own the car, you’ll experience most of its lifecycle outside of that warranty period, and some of the repairs can become expensive.

 - You may not have the latest technology.
 Better safety systems and hybrid power trains are experiencing rapid growth.
 Five years from now, the car you buy may not be as safe and fuel-efficient as the new one that you can lease.

-The difference with this type of lease is that regardless of the damage and excess mileage if the market price of the car goes below what was written at the time of the lease, you are obligated to make up the difference.
-Typically, this type of lease is used by larger businesses.
+In this type of lease, the indvidual is responsible for the changes in the car’s residual value and if the market price of the car goes below what was written at the time of the lease, they are obligated to make up the difference.
+Typically, this type of lease is used by larger businesses rather than individual consumers.
+Open-ended leases are much more flexible and better suited for drivers that put on serious mileage.

 Using the same numbers from the example above, you (or your business) would be required to pay an extra $2,000 because the lease factored in $14,000 instead of $12,000.